 Your LANCOM R&S®Unified Firewall provides the option of local user administration, which is ideal for smaller organizations that do not use central user administration.
 The local user database can be used at any time.
 However, you can also use an external directory service such as the Microsoft Active Directory server or an OpenLDAP server.
+In addition, Microsoft Azure or Keycloak can be used as an IdP with single sign-on.
 Both Microsoft Active Directory and OpenLDAP use the Kerberos protocol to verify login information provided by user authentication clients.
+Microsoft Azure and Keycloak use SAML for authentication so that authentication takes place directly between the client browser and IdP.
+The firewall is only notified of the result.

-Active Directory groups
+Active Directory or IdP groups

 If you use a Microsoft Active Directory server for authentication, the Active Directory groups are also listed in the object bar under User Authentication.
 Active Directory groups are an effective way to set up and maintain security settings for individual users.
-For example, you can add Active Directory users to specific Active Directory groups and use your LANCOM R85® Unified Firewall to set firewall rules for specific groups.
+For example, you can add Active Directory users to specific Active Directory groups and use your LANCOM R&S® Unified Firewall to set firewall rules for specific groups.
+The same applies to groups imported from an IdP.